booktay/EXISTING-BOAT-HARDWARE/README.md

 # EXISTING-BOAT-HARDWARE

-Switch branch
+#### Go to branch
-NodeMCU for NodeMCU Board
+- NodeMCU for NodeMCU Board
-Galileo for Galileo Borad
+- Galileo for Galileo Borad